nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 ![](./gcp_images/gcp_activatefreetrial.png "GCP activate free trial button")

-- This is a 2-step process.
-On the first page, you must agree to the Terms of Service, then click <span class="highlight_txt">Continue</span>.
+This is a 2-step process:

+- On the first page, you must agree to the Terms of Service, then click <span class="highlight_txt">Continue</span>.

 - On the second page, you'll create your payments profile.
 Choose either business or individual account type, enter your address and billing information, then click <span class="highlight_txt">Start free trial</span>.
+For this tutorial, we are using an individual account type.

 - A message will confirm that you set up the free trial - click <span class="highlight_txt">Got it</span>.

 !!! info "Free Credits"

     For new users, Google offers a free 3-month $300 trial account.
-While you still have to enter a valid credit card to set up the billing account, you will not be charged during the trial period, nor will you be automatically charged when it completes unless you turn on automatic billing.
+While you still have to enter a valid credit card to set up the billing account, you will not be charged during the trial period, nor will you be automatically charged when the trial ends unless you turn on automatic billing.

 ## Step 3: Check billing account information